-Dr. Judy Willis is an authority on brain research regarding learning and the brain.
-With the unique background as both a neurologist and classroom teacher, she writes extensively for professional educational and parenting journals and has written six books about applying the mind, brain, and education research to classroom teaching and parenting strategies.
+Dr. Judy Willis is a board-certified neurologist and middle school teacher, specializing in brain research regarding learning and the brain.
+With a unique background as both a neurologist and classroom teacher, she writes extensively for professional educational and parenting journals and has written six books about applying the mind, brain, and education research to classroom teaching and parenting strategies.
 The Association of Educational Publishers honored Dr. Willis as a finalist for the Distinguished Achievement Award for her educational writing.

 After graduating Phi Beta Kappa as the first woman graduate from Williams College, Willis attended UCLA School of Medicine where she was awarded her medical degree.
 She remained at UCLA and completed a medical residency and neurology residency, including chief residency.
 She practiced neurology for 15 years before returning to university to obtain her teaching credential and master's of education from the University of California, Santa Barbara.
 She then taught in elementary and middle school for 10 years and currently is on the adjunct faculty of the Graduate School of Education, University of California, Santa Barbara.